datocms/structured-text/packages/contentful-to-structured-text/README.md

 });
 ```

-It is **highly encouraged** to validate the `dast` when using custom handlers because handlers are responsible for dictating valid parent-children relationships and therefore generating a tree that is compliant with DatoCMS' Structured Text.
+It is **highly encouraged** to validate the `dast` when using custom handlers because handlers are responsible for dictating valid parent-children relationships and therefore generating a tree that is compliant with DatoCMS Structured Text.

 ## License